 Changyou's online game revenues are generated primarily from its self-operated and licensed-out PC games and mobile games.
 Prior to the sale of the 7Road business in 2015, Changyou also offered Web games, which have been an insignificant part of the Group's business since the sale.
-Changyou's online game revenues also include a small amount of revenues generated from online card and board games offered by MoboTap on the Dolphin Browser.
+Changyou's online game revenues also include revenues generated from online card and board games offered by MoboTap.
 All of Changyou's games are operated under the item-based revenue model, where the basic game play functions are free of charge and players are charged for purchases of in-game virtual items, including those with a predetermined expiration time and perpetual virtual items.